Skip to main content

 • Sanitize your fresh water tank every 6 months: Use 1/4 cup of unscented bleach per 15 gallons of capacity.
 Fill, run through all faucets, wait 12 hours, then flush with fresh water until the chlorine smell is gone.

 • Use a dedicated white drinking water hose: Never use a garden hose (which may contain lead) for potable water.
-White or blue RV-rated hoses are designed for drinking water and cost under $20.
+White or blue RV-rated hoses are designed for drinking water and are inexpensive.

 • Drain your system when not in use: Stagnant water breeds bacteria.
 If your RV sits for more than a week, drain the fresh water tank and open low-point drains.

-• Test each new campground's water: Carry a TDS meter ($10-15) and test every new water source before drinking.
+• Test each new campground's water: Carry an inexpensive TDS meter and test every new water source before drinking.
 A reading over 500 ppm warrants extra filtration caution.

 • Protect hoses from heat: UV exposure degrades hose material and promotes bacterial growth.
 Keep your water hose shaded or covered when connected at a campsite.